Hey! What tastes better than cheese?

 2. Respiratory Problems: Research has indicated nasal and respiratory allergy symptoms in workers at the manufacturing plants.
 This may include hay fever-like symptoms and asthma.

-3. Skin Sensitization: Skin prick tests (SPTs) have shown a positive correlation among workers who are exposed to rennet powder
+3. Skin Sensitization: Skin prick tests (SPTs) have shown that workers exposed to rennet powder test positive.

 4. Dietary Exposure: There are no clinically significant food allergies studies that have been completed in the USA.
 We surmise that food manufacturers have no great incentive to fund studies that could potentially hurt their business.
 As mentioned earlier, manufacturers of cheese are able to lower their costs and get a consistent supply of FPC (fermentation-produced chymosin)